-So, it's very difficult to prosecute cases where two parties are under age for some sort of a sex-related offense.
-As far as cases where it's close – maybe one party is 18 and one party is 17, a lot of times they're not going to prosecute those particular cases, but the further apart away the ages are, the more likely the prosecutors are to prosecute a particular case.
-Obviously, they’re trying to do justice and do what they think is right.
-Also, they need to have the availability of witnesses and testimony to be able to prosecute anybody for anything because the prosecutors know that a good criminal defense attorney will attack their evidence when they are able to do so.
+So, it's tough to prosecute cases where two parties are under age for some sex-related offense.
+As far as cases where it's close – maybe one party is 18, and one party is 17, a lot of times, they're not going to prosecute those particular cases.
+Still, the further apart away the ages are, the more likely the prosecutors are to charge a specific case.

 They're trying to do justice and do what they think is right.
 Also, they need to have the availability of witnesses and testimony to prosecute anybody for anything because the prosecutors know that an excellent criminal defense attorney will attack their evidence when they can do so.